IntelPython/dpctl/examples/README.md

 query [properties](device_descriptors) of created devices, and construct [queues] to specify execution placement of offloaded computation.

-Additionally, `dpctl.tensor` submodule allows to create ND-arrays on devices and manipulate them using `dpctl.tensor` library of array computation operations specified in [Python Array API standard](array_api).

 Examples of this functionality are located in the [python](python) folder.

 ## Cython